bronger/postfix-container/README.rst

 Running the image
 =================

-There are four environment variables:
+There are five environment variables:

 ``RELAY_HOST``
   Domain name of the SMTP server used for actually sending the mail.